UPDATED AUGUST 27, 2019

 A great place to decide which system is right for you is by viewing top ten lists such as this one compiled by PCmag.

 Is it legal to have security cameras in my home with a house sitter?

-By choosing a house sitting company such as estatesitting.com where they only provide vetted, qualified and reliable house sitters, you can trust the individual in your home without having to keep an eye on them.
+By choosing a house sitting company such as estatesitting.com where we only provide vetted, qualified and reliable house sitters, you can trust the individual in your home without having to keep an eye on them.